Feels Like Heaven (Urban Cookie Collective song): Chart performance

-"Feels Like Heaven" entered the top 10 in Belgium, Ireland, the Netherlands, and Switzerland, peaking at number nine in all four countries.
+In Europe, "Feels Like Heaven" entered the top 10 in Belgium, Ireland, the Netherlands, and Switzerland, peaking at number nine in all four countries.
 The song was also a top-10 hit in the United Kingdom, where it peaked at number five during its second week on the UK Singles Chart, on 14 November 1993.
 It spent a total of nine weeks within the UK top 100.
 On the Music Week Dance Singles chart, it reached number three, while peaking at number 22 on the Record Mirror Club Chart.

 Additionally, "Feels Like Heaven" was a top-20 hit in Austria, Denmark, Finland, Germany and Sweden.
 In Germany, the single debuted at number 50 before peaking six weeks later and spending 16 weeks inside the Media Control chart.
 On the Eurochart Hot 100, "Feels Like Heaven" peaked at number 17 on 15 January 1994, after debuting at number 37 in November 1993 from its UK sales alone.
 On the European Dance Radio Chart, it rose to number one for three weeks.
 In North America, "Feels Like Heaven" peaked at numbers four and 19 on Canada's RPM Dance chart and The Record Retail Singles chart, respectively.
 In Oceania, it peaked at number 10 in Australia and number 47 in New Zealand.
+In West Asia, the song became a top-10 hit in Israel, peaking at number nine on 30 November 1993.

+Music video

+The music video for "Feels Like Heaven" was directed by British director Lindy Heymann, featuring the band performing on the beach.
+It received active rotation on MTV Europe in January 1994.
+One month later, it was B-listed on German music television channel VIVA.